This post will show you how to approach eating gluten free at Sonic Drive-In and contains affiliate links. Please see my disclosures.

 Before I talk about what’s gluten-free at Sonic Drive-In, I have to tell you I had no idea how big this fast-food chain was before writing this post.
 According to Sonic Drive-In, there are more than 3,500 Sonic restaurants in 44 states in the U.S. Wow!

 I also didn’t realize that you eat your Sonic order in your car.
 You place your order at a covered drive-in stall, order through an intercom speaker, and then your food is delivered by a carhop.
 This was all foreign yet very entertaining to me!

-I then drove to a second location where they assured me their “fry fryer” only cooked fries and taters.
+I then drove to a second location where the Sonic worker assured me the “fry fryer” only cooked fries and tots.
 Never assume every location abides by the same standards or procedures.
 Never!!

+If you’re at a Sonic and do not get a clear answer, do not order the fries or tots.
+Got it?
 Remember, restaurants are run differently at different locations, so always confirm so you know for sure your Sonic has safe fries and tots for you.